 If the donor replies to this message with GIVE, they can make a text donation just as if they'd initiated the donation by texting GIVE to your normal giving number or short code.
 Isn't that cool?

-Each Engagement Keyword is a short-code-enabled keyword, and thus is $5 per keyword per month.
+Each Engagement Keyword costs $5 per keyword per month.

 Creating a Keyword